bulldog2011/nano/README.md

 ***Note***:
 >1.
 On normal Java platform, Nano depends on KXml and org.json libraries, you can extract these libraries in the nano release zip package.
-2. On Android plaform, Nano does ***not*** depends on external Kxml and org.json libraries, since these libraries have already been included in Android.
+2. On Android plaform, Nano does ***not*** depend on external Kxml and org.json libraries, since these libraries have already been included in Android.

 2. Maven refereence